 Could another person be responsible for the End of Tenancy Cleaning and not the tenant?

 In 90% of the cases, the tenant must clean the property before leaving it.
 However, this is explicitly stated in the contract or by oral agreement with the landlord.
 Therefore, cleaning companies always comply with the specific tenancy deposit.

 It is possible, for example, to have specific cleaning instructions and an arrangement for sharing the cost of End of Tenancy Cleaning between the two parties.
-And although these are pretty rare cases, they exist and should be taken into account.
+And although these are pretty rare cases, they exist and should be considered.

-Sometimes, the landlord takes a larger amount of tenancy deposit with the stipulation that he will return some of it to the tenant if there is no severe damage (such as broken furniture, for example).
+Sometimes, the landlord takes a more significant tenancy deposit, stipulating that he will return some of it to the tenant if there is no severe damage (such as broken furniture, for example).
 Still, he remains responsible for the End of Tenancy Cleaning.
 Rental agencies can include the End of Tenancy Cleaning obligation to the tenants at the end of each rental on behalf of the landlord.

 Also, future tenants may have to pay for End of Tenancy Cleaning.
 This happens when the landlord is obliged to clean but has not done so and instead has reduced the down payment of his subsequent tenants.
 In any case, contemporary property experts in the UK recommend a proper End of Tenancy Cleaning to prevent allergic reactions, illnesses, and, in general, future comfort.
 Naturally, a clean home attracts more customers, so landlords are responsible for thorough cleaning if previous tenants have not fulfilled their obligations.